If you live with type 2 diabetes, eating a balanced diet can help you manage your blood sugar levels and weight.

-In turn, if your meal plan helps you to achieve a healthier weight and keep your blood sugar levels in a normal range, it may reduce your risk for complications.
-For example, eating healthfully could reduce your risk of nerve damage, heart disease, and stroke.
+In turn, if your meal plan helps you achieve a healthier weight for your body and keep your blood sugar levels in your target range, it may reduce your risk for complications such as nerve damage, heart disease, and stroke, according to a

 Read on to learn more about how different diets and eating patterns can affect your health and impact your management of type 2 diabetes.

 You can follow many different eating patterns and diets to meet your health needs.